electricimp/Usb/drivers/HIDKeyboard/README.md

 on top of the application code:
 ```
 #require "USB.device.lib.nut:1.0.0"
-#require "USB.HID.device.lib.nut:1.0.0"
 ```
-and then either include the HI Keyboard into your application by copy-pasting the HID Keyboard Driver code or use the Builder's [include statements](https://github.com/electricimp/builder#include).
+and then either include the HID Keyboard into your application by copy-pasting the HID Keyboard Driver code or use the Builder's [include statements](https://github.com/electricimp/builder#include).